D/1895 Q1 (Swift)

-D/1895 Q1 (Swift) is one of 13 comets discovered by American astronomer, Lewis A. Swift.
+D/1895 Q1 (Swift) is one of 13 comets discovered by American astronomer Lewis A. Swift.
 A Jupiter-family comet, it was last seen in February 1896 and was not observed since.

 Possible encounter with Mariner 4

-On September 15, 1967, the Mariner 4 spacecraft encountered a dense "meteor storm" that is more intense than anything seen from Earth for 45 minutes, which may have damaged bits of insulation and temporarily changed the attitude of the spacecraft.
-What caused it remained a mystery until in 2006, astronomer Paul Wiegert examined old comet data and found that Mariner 4 would have been 20 e6km from the possibly shattered nucleus of D/1895 Q1 (Swift).
-However, Wiegert noted that the comet's orbit during its 1895 apparition wasn't precisely known, leading to a large potential error in the comet's expected location in 1967.
+On 15 September 1967, the Mariner 4 spacecraft encountered an intense "meteor storm" that lasted for 45 minutes, which may have partially damaged insulation and temporarily changed the attitude of the spacecraft.
+What caused it remained unidentified until 2006, when astronomer Paul Wiegert examined old comet data and found that Mariner 4 would have been 20 e6km from the possibly shattered nucleus of D/1895 Q1 (Swift).
+However, Wiegert noted that the comet's orbit during its 1895 apparition was not precisely known, leading to a large potential error in the comet's expected location in 1967.